pedro-hernandez/GoT-character-browser/README.md

 Create an HTML page that embeds a separate JavaScript file.

-Make an AJAX request to the first page of [the character list in the Game of Thrones API](https://www.anapioficeandfire.com/api/characters?page=1&pageSize=50), and render each separate character in a list.
+Make an AJAX request to the first page of [the character list in the Game of Thrones API](https://www.anapioficeandfire.com/api/characters?page=1&pageSize=50), and render each separate character in a list, along with the info about the characters you think is useful.

 ## Step Two

 Add a "Next" and "Previous" Button, which will move to the next "page" of character results from the API.

+## Bonus

+Make your page responsive, and add some nice style to the results.

 ## Introduction